Amazon Book Launch Advertising: A 90-Day Playbook for Authors

-Most Amazon product launches follow the same broken pattern.
-The listing goes live.
+Most Amazon book launches follow the same broken pattern.
+The book goes live.
 Ads get turned on.
-The seller waits.
-A week later, the ACoS is 150%, sales are slow, and the seller starts slashing their price hoping it will fix the problem.
+The author waits.
+A week later, the ACOS is 150%, sales are slow, and the author starts slashing their price hoping it will fix the problem.

 It will not.

-A product launch is not an event — it is a campaign.
-Done right, the first 90 days systematically build the ranking signals, review foundation, and keyword data that determine whether your product survives on Amazon or becomes another warehouse SKU eating into your cash flow.
+A book launch is not an event — it is a campaign.
+Done right, the first 90 days systematically build the ranking signals, review foundation, and keyword data that determine whether your book survives on Amazon or becomes another unpublished backlist title eating into your royalties.

 This is the playbook.